The Ontario Ministry of Health and Long-term Care announced back in November of 2020, the plans to increase support for the long-term care sector.

 The Michener Institute of Education at University Health Network is taking applications for the Resident Support Aide program through the Ontario Matching Portal.

-Through this initiative, Resident support aides are being hired to work at facilities across the province of Ontario.
+Through this initiative, RSAs are being hired to work at facilities across the province of Ontario.

 How Does it Work?